Welcome to Wilderness First Responder (BLS)

 What to Bring

 Items in Bold Italics* are required.
-The rest are suggestions.
+The rest are suggestions - there is no requirement for you to purchase this additional equipment just for the course!
 We recommend that you pack as you would for a day hike.
 First aid materials and professional responder equipment will be provided.

 Water, Meals & High Energy Snacks.*